lightning-js/blits/packages/create-blits/boilerplate/common/README.md

 npm run dev
 ```

 This command uses Vite to fire up a local server, with Hot Reloading support.
-Visit the provided link in your webbrowser to see the App in action.
+Visit the provided link in your web browser to see the App in action.

 #### Build the App for production